guidobouman/thesis/Documents/Thesis/Thesis.markdown

 While it removes the processing / back-end layer from the chain of communication, it also brings limitations.
 Referring to threshold in complexity / flexibility.

 ### Alternative input
 Keyboards and computer mouses have been a long standing standard. but new input methods are arising.
+The reason for this is that the current input methods aren't as natural as our everyday interactions with objects.
+The level of control in real life is so much more granular.
+A lot of improvements can still be made in the field of input methods.
+[Victor, 2011][#Victor:2011]

 #### Gesture based input
 Gesture based control seems to be a trend.
 Touchscreens and the Apple touchpad allow for touch based gestures.
 Where devices like Kinect, Leap and Myo take a different approach.
 They track your movements and allow you to freely interact with an electronic device.
 Usually freeing you from your desk or at least replacing (partial) functionality of the mouse.
 [Natural gestures might be less error prone than manually inputting through a mouse click]